Viasat/shim-review/README.md

 -------------------------------------------------------------------------------
 ### Who is the primary contact for security updates, etc.?
-The security contacts need to be verified before the shim can be accepted.
-For subsequent requests, contact verification is only necessary if the security contacts or their PGP keys have changed since the last successful verification.

-An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
-You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.

 -------------------------------------------------------------------------------
 - Name: SecAlert, Viasat
 - Position: Responsible Disclosure